-The Pala pear is especially suited do desiccation.
-It was (and is) not only a popular dried fruit, but also used as baking ingredient – above all for traditional Christmas pastries.
-Moreover it is serves as soup vegetable, for jams and in roasted state even as substitute for coffee.
+The Pala pear is especially suited to desiccation.
+It was (and is) not only a popular dried fruit, but also used as a baking ingredient – above all for traditional Christmas pastries.
+Moreover, it serves as soup vegetable, for jams and in roasted state even as substitute for coffee.

 Fruit with medical benefit

-Due to the high fiber content and low acidity the Pala pear was presumed to be very healthful.
-Nevertheless this particular pear, which was diffused in Vinschgau in the 17th century, fell into oblivion.
+Due to the high fibre content and low acidity, the Pala pear was presumed to be very healthful.
+Nevertheless, this particular pear, which was diffused in Vinschgau in the 17th century, fell into oblivion.

 Today you will find some old, but also some new tree population between Mals, Glurns and Naturns.
-During a week-long festival at the beginning of autumn you can learn more about this yellow fruit.
+During a festival at the beginning of autumn, you can learn more about this yellow fruit.